In this simple 9 step guide, I’m going to show you how to transfer your blog or website from Wix to WordPress.

 For a more automated way, use the Auto Upload Images plugin.

 Go to Plugins > Add new and look for Auto Upload Images.
-Install and activate the plugin.
+Then, install and activate the plugin.

 This plugin works automatically by looking for an external image in the post, uploading it, then replacing it.